shiftsc/shiftsc.github.io/_pages/mission.md

 This diversity of our interests in technology and social issues is one of the beauties of Shift.
 Each of us comes from a different academic background and is drawn to Shift for a slightly different reason.
 What [ties us together](/family) is our deep interest in technology, our deep empathy for people, and our desire to think deeper about their intersection.

 Intrigued?
-Read more about how Shift works [here](/blog/meet-shift).
+Read more about the [work we do](/initiatives) or check out what your [first semester in Shift might look like](/blog/shiftie-experience).